Jacob-Lemon/vgarcade/README.md

 ### Extension Cord Pinout

-Note: Colors may differ, use a multimeter to ensure accuracy.
+Note: Colors may differ, use a multimeter to ensure accuracy:

 | Pin | Color  | Function                |
 | :-: | :----: | :---------------------- |